Puto (Filipino Steamed Cakes)

 • 1 tbsp baking powder

-• (Optional, for a classic Puto Cheese): quick-melt cheese (such as Eden or Velveeta cheese), cubed or cut into thin strips1
+• (Optional, for a classic Puto Cheese): quick-melt cheese (such as Eden, Velveeta, or Cheddar), cubed or cut into thin strips

 Directions